Keyboard shortcuts

 Security recommendations

-phymes-server should be built in --release mode for in production.
+phymes-server should be built in --release mode for use in production.
 When built in debug mode, the CORS security is relaxed to enable interactive debugging of the phymes-app.

 Performance recommendations